JesterThirty4/ciconia-pt-br/READMEEN.md

 - Main files used in the project.

 # How to create a final release
 ## Those aren't instructions on how to install the translation!
-For this, read "About the Patch" above.
+For them, read "About the Patch" above.

 To create a final patch like my repository, the resources are all included in [tools](https://github.com/JesterThirty4/ciconia-pt-br/tree/master/tools).
 - The first step is to extract *arc.nsa*, for this, use *nsaout.exe*.
 You just need to move it to a folder with an archive *arc.nsa* and then execute *nsaout*.
 It'll extract the archives automatically, in a folder named *arc*.